pbenn28/chasing-sunsets/app/posts/241215_crystallization.md

 ## Attunement

-In Some Notes on Attunement, Zadie Smith identifies the inconsistency Tara feels.
+In <a href='https://www.newyorker.com/magazine/2012/12/17/some-notes-on-attunement'>Some Notes on Attunement</a>, Zadie Smith identifies the inconsistency Tara feels.
 She finds that we are often inconsistent with ourselves in different moments.
 In one moment, Joni Mitchell might sound grating and shrill; in another, it might be the most beautiful song in the world.
 Smith couldn’t make sense of the phenomenon; I’d like to.

 Happiness is determined by how we live our lives–how we spend our time and the things we decide to do.
 It’s not always logical, but happiness is predictable: getting sick makes us unhappy, doing well on a final makes us happy, ruining a shirt makes us unhappy, getting boba makes us happy.
 Thus, our happiness must be some function of all the things we do in our lives.
 See this problem from Math 51: